merliseclyde/BAS/cran-comments.md

 ## Test environments

-* local OS X install, R 3.5.0
+* local OS X install, R 3.5.0 R 3.5.1
-* ubuntu 14.04 (on travis-ci), R 3.5.0 and R-devel
+* ubuntu 14.04.5 (on travis-ci), R 3.5.1 and R-devel
-* win-builder (devel and release)
+* build-win (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES.
+There were no ERRORs or NOTES.

 ## Reverse Dependencies